Connect with us

 And there are a lot of ethical questions to resolve before people get started on turning Mars into another Earth.
 Is it right to make such drastic permanent changes to another planet?

 If this all leaves you disappointed, don’t be.
 As scientists create innovations to terraform Mars, we’ll also use them to make life better on Earth.
 Remember the technology we’re developing to print 3D habitats on Mars?
-Right now, I’m part of a group of scientists and engineers employing that very same technology to print homes here on Earth – which will address the world’s housing shortage.
+Right now, I’m part of a group of scientists and engineers employing that very same technology to print homes here on Earth – which will help address the world’s housing shortage.

 Hello, curious kids!
 Do you have a question you’d like an expert to answer?
 Ask an adult to send your question to CuriousKidsUS@theconversation.com.
 Please tell us your name, age and the city where you live.